 Just a quick update concerning my SenseCam project.
 I have finally gotten around to porting my SenseCam software from the old J2ME version on my k850i to an Objective-C version for the iPhone 4.
-I effectively had to do a complete rewrite from the ground up, but the development work only took about two weeks… Looking to get the remainder of “SenseCam On The iPhone?”
-Click this link!
+I effectively had to do a complete rewrite from the ground up, but the development work only took about two weeks… Need to read the rest of “SenseCam On The iPhone?”
+Click on this link!

 At the recent BayCon Science Fiction & Fantasy convention held in San Mateo California I had the pleasure of being moderator on several panels, one of these, which took place on Sunday afternoon, was “The Top Ten Gadgets That Changed The World.”
-I captured notes on my laptop and recorded audio with my Olympus DS-40… Click this link to continue reading the remainder of “Top Ten Gadgets That Changed The World.”
+I captured notes on my laptop and recorded audio with my Olympus DS-40… Hankering to get the rest of “Top Ten Gadgets That Changed The World?”
+Click this link!

 Interesting article I just read on advances in inflatable breast implants lead me to wonder if we could control the size of the breast implant via a web browser or SMS.
 Certain enterprising young women could then allow their breast size to be set for a fee.
-You just wouldn’t want your website breast size… Click here to continue reading the rest of “Breast Size Controlled via Web Browser.”
+You just wouldn’t want your website breast size… Click this link to read the rest of this article

 I want to test something out.
 I want you to remember these six faces, and I want you to remember the order in which they appeared.
 Don’t spend too much time on studying them.
 There will be a test later.
-A large part of the human brain is dedicated to vision, and quite a large… Thirsting to get the remainder of “Facial Recognition?”
-Click on this link!
+A large part of the human brain is dedicated to vision, and quite a large… Yearning to read the rest of “Facial Recognition?”
+Click the link!

 So the elevators in the building where I have my office now sport LCD panels that play adverts on a continuous loop.
 I’m curious, in the future, will elevator operators claim that if we don’t watch the ads that we’re stealing elevator rides from them?
-Just like the TV execs do today when you record… Continue reading the remainder of this article
+Just like the TV execs do today when you record… Needing to read the remainder of “Ads in Elevators?”
+Click here!

 Why can’t cat litter be made washable?
 The litter could be made of non-clumping, small plastic, bio-degradable, odour absorbing beads, looking much like Fresh Step Crystals, that are washable.
-Rather than throwing litter away every day or so, you’d just rinse it off in detergent, let it dry, and put it back in to the… Craving to read the remainder of “Washable Cat Litter?”
-Use this link!
+Rather than throwing litter away every day or so, you’d just rinse it off in detergent, let it dry, and put it back in to the… Click here to continue reading the rest of this article

 So some loony let me loose on a Microsoft XBOX development kit a month or two ago and I had some spare time on my hands this last weekend so it was only natural that I do something “creative”.
-M.A.M.E. for the XBOX is the result, and it was a lot easier to port to… Continue reading the rest of “M.A.M.E.
-Emulator for Microsoft XBOX.”
+M.A.M.E. for the XBOX is the result, and it was a lot easier to port to… Need to read the remainder of “M.A.M.E.
+Emulator for Microsoft XBOX?”
+Click this link!